-If you are beginning to find that your showers are taking what feels like forever to drain or you are ending your nice, warm and relaxing shower by standing in a few centimetres of gross soapy water – it sounds like your shower has a blockage in the pipe system.
+If you are beginning to find out more that your showers are taking what feels like forever to drain out.
+You are ending your nice, warm and relaxing shower by standing in a few centimetres of gross soapy water, this sounds like your shower has a blockage in the pipe system.

 The shower is the most common place for blocked drains to occur and this is simply because a number of activities occur in here such as washing hair or using excessive amounts of soap.
-If your shower is being used by people with long hair or even multiple people with long hair, your shower is more at risk.
+If your shower is being used by family or friends with longer hair, your shower is more at risk than others.
 This is because the biggest problem can come from this hair going down the drain and clogging up into a ball.
 The worst thing that some people are guilty of is washing their hair and collecting all the hair that has fallen out into a ball and forcing it down the drain.
 Other culprits include soap scum and debris that gets washed down the drain and clogs together or in bends in the pipes.